coinstopio/coinstopio.docs/docs/Ledger/LedgerNanoX/AdditionalFeatures/NanoXExportAccounts.md

 -   Ledger Nano
 -   Ledger HW.1

+>Ledger Nano and Ledger HW.1 have been discontinued.

 ### Third Party BIP39/BIP44 Compatible Software Wallets

 >Entering your recovery phrase into a computer or smartphone is a security risk and should be avoided where possible.